JATS Guide

 Typical <author-notes> include correspondence notes and other notes regarding authors (and potentially about other contributors).
 Such notes may name one of the authors a corresponding author, provide the author affiliation or current contact information, explain that the person has changed organizations, or provide other contributor-related material.
 (Source: https://jats.nlm.nih.gov/archiving/tag-library/1.2d1/element/author-notes.html)

-<author-notes> must be contained in the <article-meta> element.
+<author-notes> is optional and must be contained in the <article-meta> element if present.

-Any <author-notes> element should have an @id attribute.
-Every <author-notes> element needs a matching <xref> element in a <contrib> section, with a @ref-type of author-notes and a @rid that matches the appropriate author-notes/@id.
+Elements within <author-notes> should have an @id attribute to allow linking from an <xref> element in a <contrib> using a @ref-type of author-notes and a @rid that matches the appropriate @id.

 Any non-<corresp> data in <author-notes> must be contained within a <fn> element.